Information about our website accessibility policies and procedures.

 - People without access to the latest specification computer hardware or software.

 The ability to change the way your internet browser displays web pages can be controlled within the browser itself.
-The BBC have created a very useful guide to the different ways you may be able to adjust your settings.

 We are working towards WAI Level AA accessibility on our site.
 This is a set of guidelines developed by the World Wide Web Consortium (W3C).
 We have already incorporated a number of accessibility features into our website: